 Day 9 was our last day of therapy visits and it was another pretty intense one.
 We woke up early and packed bags full of training and therapy materials as a little gift for our students.

-On this day, we worked at Castle Road School, a school serving a wide variety of children and adults with disabilities within a psychiatric hospital.
+On this day of our trip to Ghana, we worked at Castle Road School, a school serving a wide variety of children and adults with disabilities within a psychiatric hospital.

 Because of the lack of services and education about people with disabilities in Ghana, many end up in inappropriate settings like psychiatric hospitals where they are often overmedicated and locked up at night.
 Some of the staff from Multi Kids was currently working with a lawyer on getting some children OUT of these settings because it’s truly a human rights issue.